Boxee: Social Networking Layers

-Boxee's social networking feature set it apart from other media center software.
+Boxee's social networking feature set it apart from other media center applications.

 Boxee required users to create accounts, forming a social network of fellow Boxee users.
 Friends could follow each other’s activity, publicly rate content, and share recommendations.
 Users had control over their activity feed to maintain privacy.
 When recommending freely available content from an internet service, Boxee allowed others to stream it directly.
 For content that wasn’t freely available, Boxee displayed metadata and included movie trailers when possible.

 A user's home screen displayed both their own recent activity and their friends' Boxee activity feeds.
 Internet content was accessible through sub-menus under each media category, such as Video → "My Videos" and Video → "Internet Videos."

 Starting with Boxee Beta, users could enable an option to monitor their Twitter and Facebook news feeds for video links.
 Boxee would automatically detect these links and add the videos to a watch queue for later viewing.

 Boxee could also export a user's media activity feed to other social networking services such as FriendFeed, Twitter, and Tumblr.
 Through FriendFeed, Twitter, and Tumblr it was possible from those third-party social networking services for a user to choose to post the Boxee activity feed to social networking sites such as Facebook, (through FriendFeed, Twitter, and Tumblr apps for Facebook).